 Alas, I have since discovered that a distressingly large number of old posted jpegs did not make the transfer.
 I’m replacing them as I discover their absence.

 In case you’re wondering, the pix in the new Scribbler’s header is a cropping of my photo (below) of a metal sculpture of a Longhorn steer.
 It was on private property west of Johnson City in the Hill Country when I took the pic but may have been moved to South Austin since then, or else it has been duplicated there.
 Click the pic below to biggerize it for much more detail.

 Here’s the best short description of me I’ve concocted to date:

-Retired (and recovering) Texas newspaperman (politics, crime, science, medicine, meteorology), Jewish convert of fifty years, widowed but recently remarried father of a Texas A&M University junior, sometime antique rose gardener, adult student of the violin, independent publisher, and Vietnam infantry combat veteran (MACV, I Corps, 1969).
+Retired (and recovering) Texas newspaperman (politics, crime, science, medicine, meteorology), Jewish convert of fifty years, widowed but recently remarried father of a Texas A&M University graduate, adult student of the violin, Reiki Master practitioner, independent publisher, and Vietnam infantry combat veteran (MACV, I Corps, 1969).

 Then come back and read the blog.
 As a blog buddy says about his own place, you never know what you’ll find here.